Helen Suzman: The solo years: 1961–1974

 An eloquent public speaker with a sharp and witty manner, Suzman was noted for her strong public criticism of the governing National Party's policies of apartheid at a time when this was atypical of white South Africans.
 She found herself even more of an outsider because she was an English-speaking Jewish woman in a parliament dominated by Calvinist Afrikaner men.
 In her 13 years as the sole member of her party in the South African Parliament, Suzman made 885 speeches on almost every conceivable subject and posed 2,262 questions.
 In a period in which there were numerous laws passed imposing censorship on the press, parliamentary privilege ensured that her exchanges in Parliament could be published.
 She was once accused by a minister of asking questions in parliament that embarrassed South Africa, to which she replied: "It is not my questions that embarrass South Africa; it is your answers."

 On one occasion, Prime Minister Verwoerd announced in Parliament to her: 'You are of no account.
 Your days in Parliament are numbered.'
 Suzman replied: 'Why?
 Are you going to put me under house arrest or put me on Robben Island?'

-Suzman was resolute in her opposition to all forms of racial discrimination.
 Early in her career, a white woman said at a caucus meeting, "Well, I don't know about Mrs Suzman, but when I go to a museum, I don't like it if some strange black man rubs himself up against me".
 Suzman retorted: "Don't you mind it if some strange white man rubs himself up against you?"
 Later in her career, she mused in Parliament: "I do not know why we equate—and with such examples before us—a white skin with civilisation".